dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 ### Enroll by using Google Zero Touch

-To use Google's Zero Touch system requires a device that supports it and is affiliated with a supplier that is part of the service.
+To use Google's Zero Touch system, the device must support it and be affiliated with a supplier that is part of the service.
 For more information, see [Google’s Zero Touch program website](https://www.android.com/enterprise/management/zero-touch/).

 1. Create a new Configuration in the Zero Touch console.
 2. Choose **Microsoft Intune** from the EMM DPC dropdown.
 3. In Google’s Zero Touch console, copy/paste the following JSON into the DPC extras field.
 Replace the *YourEnrollmentToken* string with the enrollment token you created as part of your enrollment profile.
-Be sure to surround hte enrollment token with double quotes.
+Be sure to surround the enrollment token with double quotes.

 ```
 {